 Activities most enjoyed in the Village of Sooke and surrounding areas include hiking, backpacking, camping, beachcombing, whale & wildlife watching, golfing, swimming, zip lining, boating, sailing, ocean kayaking, caving, fishing, windsurfing, scuba diving, cycling, mountain biking and off-roading.

-A few of the more popular activity and sightseeing destinations located in Sooke and the surrounding area includes Sooke Potholes, French Beach, Juan de Fuca Provincial Park, Roche Cove Regional Park, Race Rocks Underwater Marine Park, Galloping Goose Trail, Sombrio Beach, Alberta Head Lagoon Park, China Beach and Witty's Lagoon Regional Park.
+A few of the more popular activity and sightseeing destinations located in Sooke and the surrounding area includes Sooke Potholes, French Beach, Juan de Fuca Provincial Park, Roche Cove Regional Park, Devonian Regional Park, East Sooke Park, Race Rocks Underwater Marine Park, Galloping Goose Trail, Sombrio Beach, Albert Head Lagoon Park, China Beach and Witty's Lagoon Regional Park.

-Services important in and around the community of Sooke include accommodations (hotel, motel, inn, vacation homes, resorts, cottages, bed and breakfast, suites, hostel), tours, guides, campground, pubs, brewery, boutiques, restaurants, cafes, gas stations, grocery store, liquor store, gift shops, spas, cell service, internet, banks and transportation services including taxi, marina and bus services.
+What type of places to stay are there available in Sooke, BC?
+Places to stay include accommodations like hotels, motels, inns, vacation homes, resorts, cottages, bed and breakfasts, vacation homes, and campgrounds.
+Important services and amenities for travelers when exploring in and around Sooke, BC, Canada includes tours, guides, pubs, brewery, boutiques, restaurants, cafes, gas stations, grocery store, liquor store, gift shops, spas, cell service, internet, banks and transportation services including taxi, marina and bus services.